50 pound notes

 TaxWatch is keen to hear from researchers with an interest in this area.
 If you think you could contribute to this project in any way we would love to hear from you.

-Please contact our director, George Turner on george [at] taxwatchuk.org
+Please contact us on info [at] taxwatchuk.org